gorgeous-george/dummy_shop/development_log.md

 ***
 ### 2. Creation of project environment
-Purpose is to create two separate folders each having separate virtual environment - for "shop" and "storage" microservices appopriately.
+Purpose is to create two separate folders each having separate virtual environment - for "shop" and "storage" microservices appropriately.
 Pycharm is not able to create such structure.
 So that command line is used instead.

 #### 2.1 Creation of Pycharm environment (folders, virtual environments, initial configurations)